DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 #### How will the application process work?

-After the initial application form above, we will shortlist selected projects and conduct phone interviews with the applicants between the December 20th - 21st.
-At this stage we are likely to request some additional information from applicants, which we will use to make a final decision by the end of January 12th 2018.
+After the initial application form above, we will shortlist selected projects and conduct phone interviews with the applicants between the January 24 - 31.
+At this stage we are likely to request some additional information from applicants, which we will use to make a final decision by February 7th 2018.

 * Deadline for applications: Wednesday December 13th 13:00
 * Phone interviews for shortlisted applicants: Wednesday 24th January 2018 and Wednesday 31st January 2018